BLOGS

-Amsterdam, The Hague and Rotterdam are slowly urbanizing the west of The Netherlands, grabbing bits and pieces of the remaining rural area in their centre: the ‘green heart of Holland’.
-The Boskoop district forms part of these lungs, with its traditional shrub growing industry.
+Amsterdam, The Hague, and Rotterdam are slowly urbanizing the west of the Netherlands, grabbing bits and pieces of the remaining rural area in their center: the ‘green heart of Holland’.
+The Boskoop district forms part of these lungs, with its traditional shrub-growing industry.
 For generations, families carrying their own individual nicknames, have manually worked long stretches of land, 25 meters wide, 400 meters long, surrounded by canals with water levels controlled by windmills.
-Picturesque, but slowly disappearing by economics, environmental legislation and housing.
+Picturesque, but slowly disappearing by economics, environmental legislation, and housing.
 Benthuizen is part of this district, seeing fruit trees and strawberries after having been pumped dry as polders at the end of the middle ages, surviving turf-for-fuel digging in the following decades, to specialize in rose bushes in the beginning of the twentieth century.

 Grandpa Pieter left the Boskoop nursery he worked for, lent some money from an uncle and started his own rose business in 1917, moving his family of nine from a small terrace house to his newly built house at the head of his land in 1932.
 Changing crops temporarily to potatoes and wheat, the family survived the famines of World War II.
 After the liberation, roses were put back in and Grandpa Pieter started looking for mutations, new colors that would spontaneously appear in varieties.
 Shortly after, he started his own pollination, collecting seeds hips, sowing the seeds after winter and selecting seedlings in spring and summer.
 The breeding had started.
 His twin sons took over the business in 1962 after a family meeting in which price and payment conditions were decided.
 The same procedure was followed in 1970, when Father Dré took over the house after Grandpa Pieter’s death.
 His wife Aaltje had already passed away in 1959.
 Uncle Piet also wanted to have the parental house, but, with Father Dré being older by a few minutes, he then built his house at the opposite end of the property.